 Maumee Bay State Park Lodge is conveniently located outside Toledo.
 For those who enjoy mixing museums and lots of restaurant options with the great outdoors, this resort style property is an ideal getaway.

 I first stayed at Maumee Bay State Park Lodge two years ago with my daughter.
 We both fell in love with property.
 Situated along the shore of Lake Erie, you’ll find miles of trails that offer lake, marsh and woodland views as well as a public beach that is popular during the warmer months of the year.
 The staff at Maumee Bay are incredible and the laid back atmosphere, both indoors and out make one feel as though they truly have found an escape from the business of everyday.

 This past weekend, I had an opportunity to visit Maumee Bay State Park Lodge once again.
-This time, my husband and 11-year old niece and 10-year old nephew accompanied me for the 25th anniversary celebration of the Maumee Bay State Park Lodge.
+This time, my husband and 11-year old niece and 10-year old nephew accompanied me.
 I couldn’t wait to return and my niece and nephew couldn’t wait to explore.
-We enjoyed the activities- games with the Ohio Department of Natural Resources, animal experiences with the Toledo Zoo, and what’s a birthday celebration without cake and ice cream?
-But what we loved most wasn’t found within the walls of the resort.
+We were there on a weekend with special events but what we loved most wasn’t found within the walls of the resort.
 Our favorite aspect (other than to indoor pool) of Maumee Bay State Park is the two-mile long boardwalk that loops through the meadows, swamp and marshes adjacent to the lodge.

 Photos from along the Boardwalk at Maumee Bay State Park

 We hadn’t been on the trail long when we stumbled across three deer resting in the grasses.
 The kids were amazed that the deer didn’t jump up to run away.
 They sat and stared back at us as my niece and I took photo after photo.